Archi AI (ARAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Archi AI Historical Price

-According to the latest data gathered on Archi AI live price page, the current price of Archi AI is 0.00284192USD.
-The circulating supply of Archi AI(ARAI) is 1.00M ARAI , giving it a market capitalization of $2.84K.
+According to the latest data gathered on Archi AI live price page, the current price of Archi AI is 0.00370344USD.
+The circulating supply of Archi AI(ARAI) is 1.00M ARAI , giving it a market capitalization of $3.70K.

 - 24-hour0.00%$ --$ --$ --